How AI Agents Verify Email Addresses Before Sending

 Why doesn't InboxPolicy offer a free tier?

 InboxPolicy has no free plan; the $0.01 per-call x402 price doubles as the trial.
-This is deliberate: free tiers attract list-cleaning abuse, where users exhaust free quotas on scraped lists rather than genuine send-time checks.
-Cache hits, malformed-email rejections, and idempotent retries remain free regardless of tier.
+This is deliberate: free tiers attract list-cleaning abuse, where users exhaust free quotas on scraped lists rather than genuine send-time checks. eligible cache hits for the same normalized address and strictness within 72 hours when force_refresh is false and malformed-email rejections can cost 0 credits.

 Get started, pay per call, no signup →